arup-group/osmox/README.md

 Note that the selected activities are based on the activity mapping config.
 Any activities should therefore be included in the activity mapping part of the config.
 You can use `osmox validate <CONFIG PATH>` to check if a config is correctly specified.

-### Fill Missing Activities
+### Fill in Missing Activities

 We have noted that it is not uncommon for some small areas to not have building objects, but to have an appropriate landuse area tagged as 'residential'.

 We therefore provide a very ad-hoc solution for filling in such areas with a grid of objects.
-This fill-in method only fills in areas that do not have the required activities already within them.
+This fill-in method only covers areas that do not have the required activities already within them.

 For example, given an area tagged as `landuse:residential` by OSM that does not contain any object of activity type `home`, the fill in method will add a grid of new objects tagged `building:house`.
 The new objects will also have activity type `home`, size `10 by 10` and be spaced at `25 by 25`: